Bay Area Hiker Links and Recommended Reading

 all-purpose birding guide; it was recommended to me by a birding hiker on Mount

 Tam, and he was right -- it's a great book.
-(Order

 Peterson Field Guides: Hawks of North America, by William S.

-can't specifically vouch for the 2nd edition, but I've found this field guide
+vouch for the 2nd edition, but I've found this field guide to be very useful

-to be very useful in my attempt to identify bay area raptors.
-Many bird field
+in my attempt to identify bay area raptors.
+Many bird field guides have one

-photos and illustrations of bird from above and below.
+illustrations of bird from above and below.

 National Audubon Society Field Guide to North American Birds: Western

 Region, by Miklos D.F.
-Udvardy (order
+Udvardy.
+Good basic guide.

 Stokes Field Guide to Bird Songs: Western Region, by Kevin J.

-this cd set from Amazon.com).
-This 4-cd set is a collection of all major
+Colver with Donald and Lillian Stokes.
+This 4-cd set is a collection of all

-is the way to go, and being able to identify individual bird noises is invaluable.
+ear is the way to go, and being able to identify individual bird noises is invaluable.

 I recommend using the cds in conjunction with a bird field guide -- then you